 Save your company the risk of misclassification.
 Contact Robert Half today.

 No, the job isn’t that simple.
 California AB5 requires companies to assess not only the role new hires will occupy but also the jobs of the firm’s existing workers to ensure they are all properly classified.

-How can businesses prepare for AB5 and similar laws?
+How can businesses prepare for similar laws?

 Most companies don’t have the internal staff with time on their hands to devote to assuring every worker is properly classified.
 Robert Half has a solution that also brings with it other key advantages for your firm: Hire workers through us.

 Not only are the professionals Robert Half provides skilled, experienced and ready to work, but they also remain our employees.
 That means you have no risk and no burden associated with classifying workers properly.

 It’s going to be increasingly difficult for companies to classify workers as independent contractors now that California AB5 is law, and other states are likely to follow suit.
 Robert Half can be your solution to hiring talent without the hassles and worries of misclassification.